ritwik12/Celestial-bodies-detection/README.md

 ![venus](https://user-images.githubusercontent.com/20038775/51534566-18082900-1e6c-11e9-9756-2a90522b5b0a.jpg)

-* **Earth:**  is the planet in which we live on and is the 3rd planet from the sun.
-Also known as "Terra" the Earth is the only planet within our solar system that is capable of sustaining advanced life forms, such as humans.
-The Earth's rotation around the sun is approximately 365 days and it is believed that the Earth is approximately four thousand million years.
+* **Earth:** also known as "Terra", is the third planet from the sun.
+[Earth](https://en.wikipedia.org/wiki/Earth) is the only planet in our solar system that is capable of sustaining life.
+The rotation of Earth around the sun is approximately 365 days.
+The estimated age of the Earth is 4.54 billion years.

 ![earth](https://user-images.githubusercontent.com/20038775/51534558-163e6580-1e6c-11e9-920e-1f495fae4179.jpg)